Tomography of entangling two-qubit logic operations in exchange-coupled donor electron spin qubits: Introduction

-The exchange interaction, $J$, is a fundamental form of coupling between electron spins.
-It stems from the Pauli exclusion principle, and arises in the presence of an overlap between the wave functions of the electrons \cite{burkard2023semiconductor}.
-In the context of spin-based quantum information processing, the exchange interaction features prominently as a natural method to enable entangling operations between electron spins \cite{loss1998quantum}.
+The exchange interaction is a fundamental form of coupling between electron spins.
+It stems from the Pauli exclusion principle, and its amplitude $J$ depends on the overlap between the wave functions of the electrons \cite{burkard2023semiconductor}.
+In the context of spin-based quantum information processing, the exchange interaction features prominently as a natural method to enable entangling operations between electron spins~\cite{loss1998quantum}.
+For example, preparing two spins $S=1/2$ in opposite states, $\ket{\uparrow\downarrow}$ and switching on the interaction for a time $\pi/2J$ results in the entangled state $\left(\ket{\uparrow\downarrow} - i\ket{\downarrow\uparrow} \right)/\sqrt{2}$.
 In early experiments on electron spin qubits in quantum dots, $J$ was controlled by detuning the two electrons' potentials with respect to each other \cite{petta2005coherent,maune2012coherent,veldhorst2015two}.
-More recently, $J$ was varied over many orders of magnitude by controlling the height of the tunnel barrier between the dots \cite{eenink2019tunable,nurizzo2022controlled}.
+Progress in device fabrication has allowed the reliable placement of thin gates between pairs of dots, through which $J$ was varied over many orders of magnitude by controlling the height of the tunnel barrier between the dots \cite{eenink2019tunable,nurizzo2022controlled}.
 This method also reduces the sensitivity to charge noise \cite{reed2016reduced,martins2016noise}.